lee101/how/source/_posts/javascript-this-new-and-object-oriented-programming.md

 The problem is that `this` means "whatever object your function is attached to when its called" people don't usually expect that and it leads to huge amounts of bugs.
-I see people many popular frameworks like Backbone enforcing patterns requiring `this`.
+I see people many popular frameworks like Backbone, Angular and Ember suggesting patterns requiring `this`.
 I also see people doing all sorts of things to get around `this`, like iterating over an objects functions and binding them all to it creating a lot of boilerplate (coffee script).